jinghuazhao/Omics-analysis/BMI/README.md

 We then generate [BMI.xlsx](BMI.xlsx) as in [PW-pipelne](https://github.com/jinghuazhao/PW-pipeline/wiki).
 While there are 859 genesets with FDR<0.05, tissue enrichment shows compelingly an overwhelming role of the nervous system.

-This is detailed in [software-notes](https://github.com/jinghuazhao/software-notes) together with [PW-pipeline/wiki](https://github.com/jinghuazhao/PW-pipeline/wiki) for the latest GIANT+UKBB pathway analysis.
+This is detailed from [PW-pipeline/wiki](https://github.com/jinghuazhao/PW-pipeline/wiki) for the latest GIANT+UKBB pathway analysis.

 ## --- Partitioned heritabilty ---